0

 Demographics

 The people who call Conesville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Conesville residents report their race to be White, followed by Native American.
-Important ancestries of people in Conesville include English, German, Irish, French, and Welsh.
+Important ancestries of people in Conesville include English, German, Irish, French, and Scottish.

 The most common language spoken in Conesville is English.
 Other important languages spoken here include Polish and German/Yiddish.